yayuyokitano/lastfm-typed/README.md

 1.3.0 adds some simple but fairly powerful logging functionality to lastfm-typed.
 You can read more about it under [Logging](#logging).

-1.3.0 also lightens the weight of the package a tiny bit by removing dependency on md5 package.
+1.3.0 also lightens the weight of the package a bit by removing dependency on md5 package and moving typing packages to dev dependencies.

 ## Usage